aofrancani/DPT-VO/README.md

 ## Citation
-Please cite our paper you find this research useful in your work:
+Please cite our paper if you find this research useful in your work:

 ```bibtex
 @INPROCEEDINGS{Francani2022,